Microchip-MPLAB-Harmony/gfx_apps_sam_d5x_e5x/apps/legato_flash/firmware/legato_fl_e54_cult_cpro_parallel.X/readme.md

 I2C and sends the touch event to the Graphics Library thru the Input System Service.

-The SDMMC peripheral is setup in MSD Host mode with the File System service support.
-It scans for a file named SQI.hex when a SDMMC MSD device is connected.
+The USB and the SDMMC peripheral are setup in MSD Host mode with the File System service support.
+It scans for a file named SQI.hex when a UBS MSD or a SDMMC MSD device is connected.
 The application reads the hex data from the file and decodes it with a hex decoder into binary data.
 The binary is written to external non-volatile memory via the QSPI peripheral